Ayurvedic Postnatal Care

 Lord Dhanvantari: The God of Ayurveda

 According to Indian mythology, Lord Dhanvantari is the God of medicine and the God of Ayurveda.
 This divine physician is also thought to be the 13th avatar of Lord Vishnu.
 In this blog, let’s explore the legend of Lord Dhanvantari, his relevance in the field of Ayurveda and how he shaped the path of healing and health.
 The Origin Story The story of Lord Dhanvantari originates in Hindu mythology, particularly the legend of Samudra Manthan or the churning of the ocean.
 According to the legend, Gods and demons churned the ocean of milk (Kshira Sagara) to get Amrita, the nectar of immortality.
 After a wearing trial period, Dhanvantari emerged from the sea, bringing with him the potion of immortality.
 In images, Lord Dhanvantari is often portrayed holding a conch in one hand and a pot full of Amrita in the second hand.
 His third hand has a book title “Ayurveda” and the fourth hand has medicinal herbs.
 Therefore, Lord Dhanvantari’s role is not just to ensure physical well-being, but also the divine alignment of mind, body and soul which is the crux of Ayurvedic principles.
-His emergence from the Ksheersagar, the ocean of life, can be seen as a metaphor for coming out with the hidden knowledge, related to medicine or healing.
-Lord Dhanvantari – God of Medicine and Ayurveda The first person to teach and propagate Ayurveda is believed to be Lord Brahma.
-However, it is he who is worshipped as the God of Ayurveda.
+One can see his emergence from the ksheersagar, the ocean of life, as a metaphor for revealing hidden knowledge related to medicine or healing.
+Lord Dhanvantari – God of Medicine and Ayurveda Many people believe that Lord Brahma was the first person to teach and propagate ayurveda.
+However, he is the one worshipped as the god of ayurveda.
 Ayurveda pays attention to both treating illness and preventive health care through lifestyle, food, and natural remedies.
 Lord Dhanvantari’s teachings emphasise herbs, therapies, and surgical knowledge as tools for achieving optimal wellness.
 Ayurvedic doctors often seek Lord Dhanvantari’s blessings before starting any auspicious works.
-Dhanvantari and the Vedas Lord Dhanvantari is revered for his divine knowledge of surgery, medicinal herbs, and the importance of a balanced lifestyle.
-His teachings are mentioned in Atharva Veda through hymns and rituals associated with health and healing.
-Many herbs and treatments used in Ayurveda are thought to be blessings from Dhanvantari.
+Dhanvantari and the Vedas People revere Lord Dhanvantari for his divine knowledge of surgery, medicinal herbs, and the importance of a balanced lifestyle.
+Atharva veda mentions his teachings through hymns and rituals associated with health and healing.
+Many people think that Dhanvantari blesses many herbs and treatments used in Ayurveda.
 Dhanvantari — Patron of Ayurveda And Surgery One of the unique aspects of Lord Dhanvantari’s teachings is his focus on surgery.
 Sushruta Samhita – the classical text of Ayurveda authored by Acharya Sushruta talks about surgery in detail.
-It is believed that Lord Dhanvantari had reincarnated on Earth as Divodasa – the king of Kashi.
+People believe that Lord Dhanvantari reincarnated on earth as Divodasa – the king of Kashi.
 Divodasa Dhanvantari was the master of surgery.
 He passed the knowledge of surgery and Ayurveda to Acharya Sushruta.
 This included anatomy, use of surgical instruments, constructive operations such as removal of cataract, open heart surgery, brain surgery and rhinoplasty.
 Benefits of Worshipping Lord Dhanvantari Since ancient times, people have been worshipping Dhanvantari for both physical and spiritual healing.
 Many perform Dhanvantari Puja invoking his blessings for good health, and energy and to remain guarded against diseases.
 Every year, Dhanvantari Jayanti is celebrated on Dhanteras, two days before Diwali.
 On this auspicious day, Ayurvedic doctors and followers pray to Lord Dhanvantari.
-Dhanvantari Jayanti is also observed as International Ayurveda Day.
+People also observe Dhanvantari Jayanti as International Ayurveda Day.
 Role of Lord Dhanvantari in New Age Wellness Modern day Ayurveda heavily follows Sushruta Samhita authored by Acharya Sushruta.
-In Sushruta Samhita, Dhanvantari is also referred to as Divodasa and Kasi Raja.
+In Sushruta Samhita, people also refer to Dhanvantari as Divodasa and Kasi Raja.
 Today, as more people prefer natural treatments over medicine, the lessons and teachings of Lord Dhanvantari make even more sense.
 Here, his philosophy of using natural means to achieve balance links well with contemporary approaches to health and wellness that focus on holistic prevention, healthy eating, and mind-body balance.
 Lord Dhanvantari — The Eternal Healer Lord Dhanvantari’s profound knowledge of Ayurveda and healing arts is a source of inspiration for Ayurvedic doctors and those who follow Ayurveda.
+For those seeking divine guidance regarding health, Lord Dhanvantari stands as the eternal symbol of hope, healing, and longevity.
 Whether you follow an Ayurvedic lifestyle or just wish to live a healthier life, the teachings and insights from Lord Dhanvantari are relevant even today.
-For those seeking divine guidance regarding health, Lord Dhanvantari stands as the eternal symbol of hope, healing, and longevity.
-If you are struggling with any health issues, you can book a consultation with us or give us a message via WhatsApp at +91 79074 89839.
-We have the Best Ayurvedic Doctors in Trivandrum who is always glad to helps you .
-If you have any queries, contacts You can also visit.
+Do you follow any Ayurvedic principles in your daily life?
+Tell us in the comments!
+If you are struggling with any health issues, you can either book a consultation with us or send us a message via WhatsApp to +91 79074 89839.
+We have the best Ayurvedic doctors in Trivandrum who are always glad to help you.
+If you have any queries, contact us.
+You can also visit us at our hospital.

 Healing Factors in Ayurveda

-Recognizing Wild Turmeric
+Wild Turmeric Identification Tips

 People often fail to recognize pure wild turmeric and mistake it for normal turmeric.
 It is mainly because people don’t know how exactly it looks like.
 How to identify wild turmeric?
 Wild turmeric or Kasturi Manjal is an essential part of Ayurveda for its medicinal and cosmetic properties.
 It has anti-inflammatory, anti-bacterial and anti-septic properties and is great for healing wounds and treating various health conditions.
 As someone who is familiar with the characteristics of pure wild turmeric, there are a few things that I look for when trying to identify it: Colour The first property that distinguishes wild turmeric from its counterparts is colour.
 Pure wild turmeric typically has a beige colour that is uniform throughout.
 If the colour is bright yellow or orange, it may be an indication that the turmeric is not pure, and it is adulterated with yellow colour.
 Texture Secondly, I check the texture of the turmeric.
 The pure one tends to be harder and more fibrous than other types of turmeric.
 It may have a rough or slightly gritty texture when rubbed between the fingers.
 Aroma The last property to identifying it is its aroma.
 Pure wild turmeric has a strong, earthy smell that is distinctive from other types of trumeric .
 It may also have a slightly bitter or astringent scent.
 In summary, when trying to recognize pure wild turmeric, look for a beige and uniform colour, a hard and fibrous texture, and a strong and earthy aroma.
 Benefits Anti–inflammatory properties It is rich in antioxidants.
 You can boil water, add a tiny bit of turmeric and drink it twice a day for relief from a cough or sore throat.
 In addition, It has anti-cancer properties.
 It thus reduces the risk of developing health problems by preventing free radicals from hurting our healthy cells and slowing down the growth and spread of tumours.
 It also helps diabetic to keep their sugar levels under control.
 Strengthens immune system Curcumin- the component that gives turmeric its yellow colour helps strengthen the immune system and ward off infections.
 This helps to suppress cytokines that cause inflammation and manage allergies.
 Healing properties It has natural healing propertieshelps treat both minor and major wounds and speeds up the healing process.
 It also has properties that help repel mosquitoes and heal from mosquito bites.
 Detoxifies liver Turmeric also helps purify liver as well as protect other organs like heart, brain and kidneys.
 It is also used widely in treating different neurological health conditions, like Parkinson’s and Alzheimer’s.
 Fights arthritis The anti-inflammatory and neuroprotective properties of wild turmeric help cure arthritis.
 Curcumin in wild turmeric helps fight both inflammatory and degenerative arthritis.
 It can be used in daily cooking, added to tea or even consumed as a supplement to cure arthritis.
 Great for skin Wild turmeric has been used as a beauty product in India since centuries.
 It is great in curing tans and acnes, removing oil from skin and unwanted facial hair.
 It offers a variety of benefits and is hence a widely used ingredient in cosmetic products as well as medicines.
 Its very similar to normal turmeric.
 So, the next time you buy pure wild turmeric, remember to look for the above-mentioned properties to identify it.
-If you are struggling with any health issues, you can book a consultation with us or give us a message via WhatsApp at +91 79074 89839.
-We have the Best Ayurvedic Doctors in Trivandrum who is always glad to helps you .
+If you are struggling with any health issues, you can either book a consultation with us or send us a message via WhatsApp to +91 79074 89839.
+We have the best Ayurvedic doctors in Trivandrum who are always glad to help you.
 If you have any queries, contact us.
-You can also visit.
+You can also visit us at our hospital.